CloudWanderer-io/CloudWanderer/doc_source/neptune_quickstart.rst

 GraphDBs quickly we've created the `neptune-quickstart cloudformation template <https://github.com/CloudWanderer-io/neptune-quickstart>`__.

-With this deployment you'll be able to quickly run CloudWanderer in your own AWS environment and run both OpenCypher and Gremlin queries against the data to see the real power of relationship data.
+With this deployment you'll be able to quickly run CloudWanderer in your own AWS environment and run both OpenCypher and Gremlin queries against the data to see the real power of treating your resources as vertices on a graph.

 .. image:: images/cloudwanderer_graph.png